marbe/ocp4-vmware-upi-installer/README.md

 /tmp/openshift-install --dir=/tmp/openshift-install-<date +%Y%m%d> wait-for install-complete
 ```

+## Installation with static IP
+At the time of writing this project, **static IP** address setting for vmware UPI installation is not documented on public documentation.
+Anyway the supported procedure is the very same of baremetal scenario.

+The supported procedure consists of **modifying first boot kernel parameters** by editing the kernel command line, as described [here](https://docs.openshift.com/container-platform/4.3/installing/installing_bare_metal/installing-bare-metal-network-customizations.html#installation-user-infra-machines-iso_installing-bare-metal-network-customizations).

+In order to let the time to press the TAB or E key after powering up VM on vcenter console, you can use the `ocp4-playbook-boot_delay-vms.yaml` playbook that configures Boot Delay VMs parameter (default 10s).

 ### Finding vmware details with govc
 In order to find information related to vmware infrastructure, [govc](https://github.com/vmware/govmomi/tree/master/govc) software can be used: